 # Information Ingestion & Exchange

 Amigo supports three primary paths for getting information into an ongoing experience or into a user model.
-Choose the path based on immediacy needs and data lifecycle.
+Which one you reach for depends on how urgently the data needs to show up and how long it should stick around.

 ## Summary

-* External events (WebSocket): Fastest, turn-scoped context during live conversations.
+* **External events (WebSocket)**: fastest path.
+Turn-scoped context during a live conversation.

-* Agent actions (tool calling): Agent proactively fetches data from your systems.
+* **Agent actions (tool calling)**: the agent proactively fetches data from your systems during a turn.

 ## External Events (Live, Fastest)